Snail Farming Guide

 Farmers may, therefore, collect snails from the wild or buy them very cheaply from hunters or snail pickers in the peak season and fatten them in captivity in the off-season.
 Snails can be collected at nighttime and on cloudy or foggy mornings.
 It is advisable and suggested that farmers procure the parental stock from known breeders or agricultural institutes.

-Although the parent snails may be more expensive there than snails from hunters or snail pickers, they are better and safer because they have performance record and history you can always refer to predetermine their productivity.
+Although the parent snails may be more expensive there than snails from hunters or snail pickers, they are better and safer because they have performance records and history you can always refer to predetermine their productivity.
 They want to procure parental stock ends as soon as your snail farm is established; you can now choose a breeding stock from their own snails for subsequent batches.
 The breeding stock is usually selected during the wet season; the farmer should select breeding stock based on the following attributes;

 Fecundity: This is the number of eggs expected from the snail, based on numbers laid in earlier seasons